Sir-Aguiar/DependencyInjection/README.md

 > And we all agree that also both have the _send()_ property.

 So wich one do you prefer to use in your tests?
-The last one right?
+The first one right?
 But before we jump in to our tests, we need to make a few changes inside our Post entity, let's see:

 ```js
 import NotificatorShape from "../@types/Notificator";